Last updated on November 21st, 2023 at 06:43 pm

-Moreover, garlic and onion are toxic to cats and might make your pet ill.
+Moreover, garlic and onions are toxic to cats and might make your pet ill.

-No matter what treats you get to spoil your cat, you should give them sparsely and as a reward for good behavior.
+No matter what treats you get to spoil your cat, you should give them sparingly and as a reward for good behavior.

 Feeding your cat too many treats might make them go off their regular food.
 It can also lead to feline obesity.